Giully314/Gargantua/README.md

 Math: Vector and Matrices definitions (2d, 3d, 4d).
 Various math utility functions.
 Parallel: Components for parallel code.
 Only prototypes and various ideas.
 (Not for use yet)
 Renderer: Low level components for handling renderer objects.
+Physics: Implementation of the newtonian mechanics.
 Streams: Input and output streams.
-Systems: Important directory that contains the systems that allows the engine to function.
+Systems: The core systems of the engine implementing core functionalities.
 Time: Handling time.

+Note: there are 2 types of systems, the systems in the Systems directory and the ecs systems (that start with the prefix ECS).
+Even though the names are similar they should not be confused with each other.

+##GargantuaEditor
+Implementation of a game editor using Gargantua.
+For now is still in hard development.

 # TODO